 The saying “C’s get degrees!” describes students who get by in college by simply passing their classes, not looking to achieve anything other than that piece of paper at the end of it all.
-But if you’re a first-generation student looking to thrive in college—instead of simply surviving it—then here are some tips for you.
+But if you’re a first-generation student looking to make the most of your college years, here are some tips to keep in mind.

-If students want to crush their academics, instead of being crushed by them, proper study techniques will be necessary.
-The lessons will be more difficult in college, and students have to depend more on their own self-discipline more than they did in high school.
-If it’s been a while since students have been in school, implementing good techniques and habits could help them adjust to the work again.
+If you want to crush your academics, instead of being crushed by them, you’ll need to develop proper study techniques.
+The lessons will be more difficult in college, and students have to depend more on their own self-discipline than they did in high school.
+If it’s been a while since you have been in school, implementing good techniques and habits can help you adjust to the work again.

 Here are some study tips that may help first-generation students adapt to college-level learning:

-• Picking a consistent study location, one that is comfortable and free of distractions.
+• Pick a consistent study location, one that is comfortable and free of distractions.
 Once you’ve found the perfect spot, you might consider studying there consistently.

-• Writing down deadlines and important dates in a planner may help prevent you from feeling overwhelmed and being caught by surprise when deadlines are approaching.
+• Write down deadlines and important dates in a planner — this may help prevent you from feeling overwhelmed and being caught by surprise when deadlines are approaching.

-• Scheduling consistent study times instead of cramming the night before an exam has been proven to be a better method of remembering subjects for the long term.
+• Schedule consistent study times instead of cramming the night before an exam.
+This has been proven to be a better method of remembering subjects for the long term.

-• Finding a study group may make it easier to learn more difficult material.
+• Find a study group — this can make it easier to learn more difficult material.

-• Reviewing notes each day can help you remember them.
+• Review notes each day.
+This repetition can help you remember them.

-• If you’re struggling with a certain class, asking professors for help during their office hours or seeking out available tutoring services on campus may help you understand the subject better.
+• If you’re struggling with a certain class, ask professors for help during their office hours or seek out available tutoring services on campus.

 The connections you make while in college can become invaluable after graduation.
 Getting to know professors and classmates can not only provide a source of social support during the stressful college years but may also provide opportunities for future networking.